Is there a cryptocurrency tax in Australia?

 Can the ATO track cryptocurrency?

+In summary, yes.
 As in other countries, the tax authorities work to identify taxpayers who haven’t reported their crypto activities.
 Tax authorities like the ATO have many ways of collaborating with companies in the crypto space and other financial institutions to determine if a taxpayer should have reported crypto on their taxes.

 As ATO’s assistant commissioner puts it, ATO “closely tracks where it interacts with the real world through data from banks, financial institutions, and cryptocurrency online exchanges to follow the money back to the taxpayer.”